Umeboshi

-Umeboshi are a popular kind of Japanese tsukemono ('pickled thing'; preserved or fermented) and are extremely sour and salty.
-Sweet umeboshi made with honey also exist.
-They are usually served as a side dish for rice or eaten on rice balls (often without removing the pit) for breakfast and lunch.
+Umeboshi are a popular tsukemono ('pickled thing'; preserved or fermented) and are extremely sour and salty.
+Sweet umeboshi may be made with honey.
+Umeboshi are usually served as a side dish for rice or eaten on rice balls (often without removing the pit) for breakfast and lunch.
 They are occasionally served boiled or seasoned for dinner.

 Physical characteristics

 Umeboshi are usually round and vary from smooth to very wrinkled.
 Usually they taste salty, and are extremely sour due to high citric acid content, but sweeter versions exist as well.